desertwitch/treeball/README.md

 ### ADVANCED OPTIONS

-These flags are optional and intended for advanced users working with large-scale directories (multiple millions of files) or otherwise tuning `treeball` for specific hardware setups.
-Most users can safely ignore these unless dealing with performance constraints or custom environments.
+These optional options allow for more granular control when dealing with large workloads or complex environments.

 #### `treeball create`